 Then, she quoted Sontag to me – whom she had been reading on that first day along the Seine.
 ‘Alone, alone,’ she said, ‘I am alone – I ache … Yet for the first time, despite all the anguish and the reality problems, I’m here.
 I feel tranquil, whole, ADULT.’

 Loneliness is hell; I knew that.
 And yet, I couldn’t help but crave it once more.
-If only for a moment.Make a donation
+If only for a moment.Support Aeon: make a one-off donation